ipfs/rainbow/docs/environment-variables.md

 - [`application/vnd.ipfs.ipns-record`](https://www.iana.org/assignments/media-types/application/vnd.ipfs.ipns-record)

-**NOTE:** This setting is applied on top of everything else, to ensure trustless domain can't be used for phishing or direct hotlinking and hosting of third-party content.
+**NOTE:** This setting is applied on top of everything else, to ensure trustless domains can't be used for phishing or direct hotlinking and hosting of third-party content.
+Hostnames that are passed to both `RAINBOW_GATEWAY_DOMAINS` and `RAINBOW_TRUSTLESS_GATEWAY_DOMAINS` will work only as trustless gateways.

 Example:  passing `trustless-gateway.link` will ensure only verifiable content types are supported when request comes with the `Host` header set to `trustless-gateway.link`.